jermspeaks/jermspeaks.github.io/_posts/letters/2017-11-27-strangers-5-julie-valenti.md

 - Personal take on book
  -->

 Julie grew up in Idaho.
-Her mother had an addiction to pain killers, which threw off Julie's upbrining.
+Her mother had an addiction to pain killers, and her addiction affected how her children were raised.
+Julie's upbrining and relationship to her mother was toxic.
 As she writes in her book, Julie talks about how her mother's dependence to legal drugs created problems at home.
 When the drugs weren't there, Julie's mother would turn into a different person.
 Julie became the caretaker for her mother.
 We call this the victim becoming the rescuer.

 Julie would follow this pattern as an adult.
 She was in relationships where her partner may have an addiction and she was there to help them.
+She was playing the rescuer.
 When she went to college, she studied psychology.

 Some therapies can be prolonged for decades.
 Patients come back, lie on the couch, and talk out their issues to their therapist.
 Rinse and repeat for years to decades, and it feel like all the therapist is there for is someone who will listen, for a hefty sum.